sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 #### Can you integrate with Notion Calendar (previously Cron)? {#notion-calendar}

 The integration is already done, but Notion Calendar has multiple bugs that make it not work properly.
 We will have to wait for them to fix these bugs.

+#### Can you integrate with [Vimcal](https://www.vimcal.com)? {#vimcal}

+Vimcal currently lacks integration capabilities.
+I suggest reaching out to them to request support for a feature like [Fantastical's custom URL scheme](https://flexibits.com/fantastical-ios/help/integration#url-actions).

 #### Can you localize the app into my language?